2025 4-H Career Explorations

 In addition to Cornell Cooperative Extension's Volunteer Involvement Policy & Procedures, staff and volunteer chaperones for NYS 4-H Events are supporting and upholding Children and Youth Safety at Cornell policy and procedures, including related Risk Management and Volunteer Program policies.

-Adults who chaperone at 4-H Career Explorations need to have completed the Preparing to Chaperone at NYS 4-H Events training and clearance process within the last two years.
+Adults who chaperone at 4-H Career Explorations need to have completed the Preparing to Chaperone at NYS 4-H Events training and clearance process within the last year.
 Please review updated information on this page specific for this year's event and participate in event orientation activities.

 Career Explorations Chaperone Role Description

-Note: all chaperones must complete both this clearance process and register for 4-H Career Explorations
+Note: all chaperones must complete both the clearance process and register for 4-H Career Explorations

 CCE staff and volunteer chaperones (adults who are not a Cornell University employee)